uptick/pymyob/README.md

 comp.data  # Remaining data as a raw dict.
 ```

 Render a dropdown for your user to let them select which of the company files they wish to use.
 Usually there will only be one against their account, but best to check.
-If authentication against the company file is needed, prompt them for the username and password for that company file and save this as follows:
+If additional authentication against the company file is needed (ie when the company file account isn't tied via SSO to a my.myob account), prompt them for the username and password for that company file and save this as follows:

 ```
 cred.authenticate_companyfile(<company_id>, <username>, <password>)